Justin McCarthy (hurler): Inter-county career

+Inter-provincial career

 McCarthy also lined out with Munster in the inter-provincial hurling competition, the Railway Cup.
 He first played with his province in 1967, however, Munster were defeated on that occasion by their great rivals Leinster.
 McCarthy was picked on the Munster team again in 1968.
 That year Munster overcame Leinster in the final to capture the title.
 McCarthy won a second consecutive Railway Cup medal in 1969 as Munster trounced Connacht by 3–13 to 4–4.
 This was his last outing with the province.

 Early coaching career

 Antrim

 Over the last four decades McCarthy has been hugely interested in managing and coaching various teams at various levels all over the country.
 He first became involved in coaching in 1969 when he was recuperating following his motorcycle accident.
 During his time out from the playing McCarthy travelled to the opposite end of the country where he was invited to give coaching lessons to the Antrim hurlers.
 He was hugely successful in this capacity as Antrim claimed the All-Ireland title at intermediate level in 1970 following a convincing win over Warwickshire.